-The updated MLPP was approved by the Anti-Money Laundering Committee on December 16, 2015.
+The updated MLPP was approved by the Anti-

-• Identification and Assessment of Regulatory Risks, Monitoring Compliance and Reporting Activities
+Identification and Assessment of Regulatory Risks, Monitoring Compliance and Reporting Activities

 The Bank ensured that new regulatory issuances in 2015 were identified and assessed as applicable to the Bank's operations.
 These applicable regulations were disseminated to the concerned Bank units for information and compliance.
 To effectively monitor the actions taken by the concerned Bank units, the Compliance Management Group (CMG) required the Bank units to accomplish and submit to the CMG their Business Unit Compliance Action Plan report for periodic compliance testing and validation.